Why worry about nuclear weapons now? Isn’t the Cold War over?

 Russia's military doctrine, in conditions in which its armed forces are being reduced, is known to envisage the possibility of using nuclear weapons.
 But this is only on condition of an attack on it and its allies, and only against countries that also possess nuclear weapons. ...
 In this (Russia's) military doctrine is no different from the military doctrines of other nuclear states.
 [Primakov is probably referring to the fact that the U.S. has always rejected calls for a policy of "no first use" of nuclear weapons.] ...
 This policy – anti-Russian – increases the chances of "a fatal accident."
 The world may be made to face the threat of a global conflict without anyone whatsover wanting it.
 [Interfax, January 30, 2008]

-In the U.S., presidential candidate Barak Obama had to back pedal after initially saying in an interview that he would not use nuclear weapons against terrorists in Afghanistan or Pakistan.
-His opponent for the Democratic nomination, Hillary Rodham Clinton, attacked that position, saying,“I think that presidents should be very careful at all times in discussing the use or non-use of nuclear weapons.
+In the U.S., while still a presidential candidate, Barak Obama had to back pedal after initially saying in an interview that he would not use nuclear weapons against terrorists in Afghanistan or Pakistan.
+His opponent for the Democratic nomination, Hillary Rodham Clinton, scored point with the public when she attacked that position by saying,“I think that presidents should be very careful at all times in discussing the use or non-use of nuclear weapons.
 Presidents, since the Cold War, have used nuclear deterrence to keep the peace.
 And I don’t believe that any president should make any blanket statements with respect to the use or non-use of nuclear weapons.”
 [New York Times, August 3, 2007]